Colorado’s natural beauty is unrivaled, with numerous waterfalls and fantastic hikes that can be found here!

 Continental Falls rushes just outside of Breckenridge through cracks in the granite sides of the eastern slope of the Mosquito Range.

 The hike to the waterfall’s base is a moderate 2.5-mile uphill trek.
 The trail offers breathtaking views of an old mining operation’s mountains, lakes, and ruins.
 It’s adorable in the fall when the leaves turn gold and orange!
-The 1000+ feet of elevation gain require some physical effort, but it’s well worth it.
+The 1000+ feet of elevation gain requires some physical effort, but it’s well worth it.

 12. Rifle Falls